Edward Codrington: Later years

 After his return home, Codrington spent some time in defending himself, and then in leisure abroad.
 He commanded a training squadron in the Channel in 1831 and became a full admiral on 10 January 1837.
-He was elected Member of Parliament for Devonport in 1832, and sat for that constituency until he accepted the Chiltern Hundreds in 1839.
+He was elected member of parliament for Devonport in 1832, and sat for that constituency until he accepted the Chiltern Hundreds in 1839.
 From November 1839 to December 1842 he was Commander-in-Chief, Portsmouth.

-On 5 October 1835, under the terms of the Slavery Abolition Act of 1833, Codrington was awarded government compensation of £2588 6s 6d for the 190 slaves he had owned at the Rooms plantation on Antigua, and who had been freed under the terms of the act.
+On 5 October 1835, under the terms of the Slavery Abolition Act 1833, Codrington was awarded government compensation of £2,588 6s 6d for the 190 slaves he had owned at the Rooms plantation on Antigua, and who had been freed under the terms of the act.

 Codrington died in London on 28 April 1851.
 He left two sons, both of whom achieved distinction in the British armed forces.
 Sir William Codrington (1804–1884) was a commander in the Crimean War.
 Sir Henry Codrington (1808–1877), a naval officer, became an Admiral of the Fleet.
 A third son, Edward Codrington, was a midshipman aboard Cambrian when he died sometime in 1821 or 1822 in the Mediterranean.
 He had been taking a cutter to Hydra when a squall overturned the boat, drowning him, a merchant, and three crewmen.

 Codrington was buried in St Peter's Church, Eaton Square, but in 1954 the remains were reburied at Brookwood Cemetery in Surrey, plot number 70.
-Plaques to his memory can be found in St Paul's Cathedral and All Saints Church, Dodington, close to the family home, and there is a large obelisk dedicated to the memory of him and the other officers at Navarino at Pylos in Greece.
+Plaques to his memory can be found in St Paul's Cathedral and St Mary's Church, Dodington, close to the family home at Dodington Park, and there is a large obelisk dedicated to the memory of him and the other officers at Navarino at Pylos in Greece.

 Numerous roads are named after him in Greece and stamps with his figure have been issued.
 At least three pubs; one in south-west London and two now-closed pubs in Coventry and south-east London are named after him.

 In June 2020, a plaque in Brighton commemorating Codrington was removed following protest over the commemoration of a slave owner as part of the George Floyd protests.